Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 Evidence-Backed Choices

-• Creatine Monohydrate—supports high‑intensity bursts; 3–5 g/day.
+• Creatine Monohydrate — supports high-intensity bursts; 3–5 g/day.

-• Omega‑3 Fish Oil—anti‑inflammatory; 1–2 g combined EPA/DHA daily.
+• Omega-3 Fish Oil — anti-inflammatory; ~1–2 g combined EPA/DHA daily.

-Disclaimer Always consult a qualified medical professional before adding supplements, and check for third‑party testing (NSF, Informed‑Sport) to stay WADA‑compliant.Photo of whey protein, creatine, omega-3 capsules, and boxing gloves on a gym bench with text “Fuel Smart.
+Photo of whey protein, creatine, omega-3 capsules, and boxing gloves on a gym bench with text “Fuel Smart.
 Train Hard.
 Recover Better.” in a moody, focused setting.

-Read our deep dive, including supplement timing and dosing:
+Read our deep dive, including supplement timing and dosing: Coming soon: Common Boxing Supplements Explained (stay tuned!)

 Safe Weight Management & Cutting for Boxers

-Drastic last‑minute cuts cripple performance and health.
-Instead, plan a gradual deficit of ≈500 kcal/day and keep dehydration under 3 % body‑mass.
+Drastic last-minute cuts cripple performance and health.
+Instead, plan a gradual deficit of ≈500 kcal/day and keep dehydration under ~3 % body-mass.

-Coming soon: Managing Weight Cuts Safely (stay tuned!)
+Learn step-by-step methods and rehydration strategies in: Coming soon: Managing Weight Cuts Safely (stay tuned!)

 Boxing Nutrition & Recovery FAQ